Iran amasses more enriched uranium than allowed by nuclear deal

 The chairman of the Iranian parliament’s National Security and Foreign Policy commission said on Monday that Israel would be destroyed in half an hour if the United States attacks Iran, according to the semi-official Mehr news agency.

-Additional reporting by Babak Dehghanpisheh in Geneva; Francois Murphy in Vienna, Jeffrey Heller in Jerusalem; Writing by Parisa Hafezi; Editing by Kevin Liffey
+Additional reporting by Babak Dehghanpisheh in Geneva, Jeffrey Heller in Jerusale, John Irish in Paris; Writing by Parisa Hafezi, Babak Deghanpisheh and Peter Graff; Editing by Kevin Liffey